yangyu-unc2012/MartingaleField.github.io/README.md

             }
         }
         if (flag) continue;
-        // If num is not one of the candidates nor we are missing any candidates,
+        // If num is not one of the candidates nor we are missing
-        // pair out current candidates by num for (int i = 0; i < 2; ++i) {
+        // any candidates pair out current candidates by num for (int i = 0; i < 2; ++i) {
             --candidates[i].count_;
         }